JiakaiW/CoupledQuantumSystems/README.md

 # CoupledQuantumSystems
-Abstract the concepts in dealing with coupled systems (particularly fluxonium)
+Abstract and facilitate the common workflows in dealing with coupled systems (particularly fluxonium)